ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/health-tool.md

     Successfully pushed target/bala/healthcare-carinbb.lib-any-0.0.1.bala to 'local' repository.
     ```

-5. Create a Ballerina project and import the generated package.
+5. Create a Ballerina project.

+6. Replace the content of the [`Ballerina.toml` file](https://github.com/ballerina-guides/healthcare-samples/blob/main/working_with_health_tool/Ballerina.toml) with the below to import the generated package.

     >**Note:** Make sure to add the correct version and repository to the `Ballerina.toml` file.